uosvald/substrate-knowledge-map/knowledge-map.md

   necessarily be writing your own macros, but you'll be using a lot of Substrate and FRAME's built-in macros to write your blockchain runtime.

-### How Blockchain Works
+### How blockchains work

-Given that you'll be writing a blockchain runtime, you will need to know what a blockchain is, and how it works.
+Given that you'll be writing a blockchain runtime, you need to know what a blockchain is, and how it works.
-The [**Web3 Blockchain Fundamental MOOC](https://www.youtube.com/playlist?list=PLxVihxZC42nF_MCN9PTvZMIifRjx9cZ2J) Youtube video series provide a good basis for understanding key blockchain concepts and how blockchains work.
+The [**Web3 Blockchain Fundamental MOOC](https://www.youtube.com/playlist?list=PLxVihxZC42nF_MCN9PTvZMIifRjx9cZ2J) Youtube video series provides a good basis for understanding key blockchain concepts and how blockchains work.

 The lectures we recommend you watch are: lectures 1 - 7 and lecture 10.
 That's 8 lectures, or about 4 hours of video.

 ### Quiz #3

 👉 **Complete [Quiz #3](quizzes/03-rust.md)**

-## Substrate Runtime Development
+## Substrate runtime development

-### High Level Architecture
+### High level architecture

 To know more about the high level architecture of Substrate, please go through the Knowledge Base articles on **[Getting Started: Overview](https://substrate.dev/docs/en/)** and